How to sell WordPress maintenance plans

 Duplicator Pro plugin

 On the next page, name the backup schedule.
 By default, Duplicator will perform a full backup of the entire website.
-If you want to customize these options, you can create a custom package template:
+If you want to customize these options, you can create a custom backup template.

 Then, choose a storage location.
-You can either save backups to the local server or connect a new cloud storage service:
+You can either save backups to the local server or connect a new cloud storage service like Duplicator Cloud.

 Backup schedule